Dietrich College Internship Opportunity Grants

 - currently enrolled (i.e., not on leave –of-absence)

 - registered at the time of application either as a primary major in one of the Dietrich College major programs, or as a BHA student

 Students seeking grant support for any portion of a time period after they graduate are not eligible.

 - Current (or rising) juniors and seniors

 - Students accepting internships in the public or non-profit sectors

 - Students with high financial need

-- Students who have not had a meaningful internship experience
+- Students who, as undergraduates, have not had a meaningful internship experience

 - Students who have not received prior internship funding from the university